On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Gluon probes at NICA SPD

 Besides, the task of accessing gluon distributions using heavy quarkonia is rather challenging also from the theoretical point of view.
 The heavy quark-antiquark pair couples directly to gluons from initial-state hadrons (Fig.~\ref{fig:diagrams-gg}(a)) and its production can be perturbatively calculated, because the hard scale of the process is limited from below by the heavy quark mass, providing the direct access to polarized and unpolarized gluon distributions.
 However, the process of the transition of the heavy quark-antiquark pair into a physical bound-state is presently not well understood~\cite{Lansberg:2019adr,Andronic:2015wma,Brambilla:2010cs,Lansberg:2006dh} and can become a source of significant theoretical uncertainties.
 We review modern status of the theory of quarkonium production in more detail in Sec.~\ref{quarkonia_th} to explain the latter point.

 Hence, quarkonium production can be used to study the structure of hadrons only with a great caution and only if the results consistent with other probes will eventually emerge.
-The study of the hadronic structure and heavy quarkonium production mechanism should be treated as complementary analyses.
-The best phenomenological strategy for quarkonia measurements at SPD is to study the yields and the polarization of different quarkonium states in a wide kinematic range, at various energies, both in polarized and non-polarized hadronic collisions, in order to develop and to constrain the theory which would allow either to confirm, or exclude various models.
-When the theory of production of heavy quarkonia is firmly established -- it will become an invaluable tool to study the details of hadronic structure.
+The study of the hadronic structure and the heavy quarkonium production mechanism should be treated as complementary analyses.
+The best strategy for quarkonium measurements at SPD is to study the yields and the polarization of different quarkonium states in a wide kinematic range, at various energies, both in polarized and non-polarized hadronic collisions.
+This would serve as an input to develop and to constrain the theory and to validate or exclude various models.
+When the theory of production of heavy quarkonia is firmly established, it will become an invaluable tool to study the details of hadronic structure.